- Bottles & cages

 |Operating system||Vista or Windows 7|

-Note: The Tacx Trainer software 4 works with Windows Vista, Windows 7 and Windows 8.
-The software is not compatible with Windows XP and below.The green T1902 i-Magic interface is not compatible with the Tacx Trainer software 4.
+Note: The Tacx Trainer software 4 works with Windows Vista, Windows 7, Windows 8 and Windows 10.
+The software is not compatible with Apple OSX, Windows XP and below.The green T1902 i-Magic interface is not compatible with the Tacx Trainer software 4.
 These riders can purchase the T1925 Upgrade i-Flow.

 By adjusting the settings below the performance of the Tacx Trainer software can be optimized for the PC.